DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Goblin Patrol:** The halls of this lair are patrolled by units of **5 goblin warriors**, these goblins also functioning as conveyors of various goods.
 It takes this patrol 10 minutes to do a complete circuit of the lair, so the Castle Keeper should roll a 1d6 for every 20 feet traveled in this lair, a 6 indicating an encounter with the patrol.
 These humanoids, if encountered, will attack any intruders, letting loose their battle cry, _“KREE-AHK!”_

-**Goblin patrol warriors x 5:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have leather armor, javelin, dagger, and 3d6 cp.
-XP: 5+1)_
+**Goblin patrol warriors x 5:** _(These goblin patrol warriors’ vital statistics are HD 1d6.
+HP 4 each.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They wear leather armor and carry a javelin, a dagger, and 3d6 copper in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity, imposing a –1 penalty to attack rolls in bright light.
+XP 5+1.)_

 12. Intersection, 20' x 20':